-By engaging with the expanded field of photography-what scholars now refer to as 'photographies' to emphasize multiplicity and hybridity-photosculpture intervenes in dominant affective economies.
+By positioning itself in dialogue with the expanded field of photography-what scholars now refer to as 'photographies' to emphasize multiplicity and hybridity-photosculpture articulates a critical intervention into dominant affective economies.
 It challenges the emotional scripts of heritage visuality and colonial romanticism that continue to shape how we see and feel the past.
 In doing so, photosculpture opens a critical space in which to reimagine the relations between image, body, and history - a space where affect becomes a site of transformation rather than repetition.